webasoo/tickeroo/docs/workflow.md

 - Every mutation (start/stop/manual close) begins by reloading the snapshot from disk via `StorageService.refreshProjectSnapshot`, so concurrent VS Code windows never operate on stale data.
 - **Optimistic locking:** Before saving, the extension compares `snapshot.lastModified` timestamps.
 If both the in-memory snapshot and the on-disk snapshot have `lastModified` values and they differ, a `SNAPSHOT_CONFLICT` error is raised.
 For new projects (no snapshot file yet), the absence of `lastModified` avoids false-positive conflicts.
 On conflict, operations like `stop()` or resolving pending entries refresh the snapshot and retry automatically.
 - Starting a timer also requires a clean snapshot: pending entries must be closed, and any existing `snapshot.current` blocks new timers with a warning.
 This prevents two windows from running the same project simultaneously.
+- **Global coordination keys:**
+  - `LAST_ACTIVITY_KEY` stores the last persisted activity timestamp (written immediately on start/stop and otherwise throttled to every 30 s).
+This lets any window detect whether a timer is likely still running after a crash or sleep.
+  - `LAST_PROJECT_KEY` stores the most recent project ID so warnings can reference the real project name.
+  - `OWNS_ACTIVE_SESSION_KEY` lives in `workspaceState` and marks which VS Code window currently owns the active timer.
+Non-owning windows still load the session for visibility but avoid running the ticker, writing activity, or updating the status bar.

 ## 6. Background Ticker & Idle Tracking

-- While a timer is active, `Tracker.onTick()` runs every second.
+- While the owning window has a timer active, `Tracker.onTick()` runs every second.
 - Elapsed seconds accumulate in memory only; the JSON snapshot is not mutated every tick.
 As soon as `stop()` (or disposal during shutdown) runs, the in-memory session is finalized and persisted to the snapshot.
-- If the user is idle for more than five minutes (`idleThreshold`), the ticker pauses updates to avoid falsely extending activity.
+- If the user is idle longer than `idleThreshold` (40 s as of the latest build), the ticker pauses updates to avoid falsely extending activity.
+Earlier builds used 5 min, so adjust the constant if you need the old behavior.
-- `lastActivity` timestamps are stored in VS Code's `globalState`, letting the tracker estimate when the last action occurred if VS Code crashes.
+- `lastActivity` timestamps are stored in VS Code's `globalState`.
+They are forced to disk immediately on start/stop and otherwise throttled to every 30 s (`activityPersistInterval`) to reduce disk churn while still giving other windows near-real-time visibility.

 ## 7. Status Bar Behavior

 - `StatusBar` (`src/statusBar.ts`) creates a VS Code status bar item aligned left with command `tickeroo.showStatusMenu`.
 - When no timer is running it shows `🕒 Tickeroo: idle`. **If the workspace has historical data** (i.e., one or more project snapshot files contain actual time records), the status bar flashes between colors to remind the user that tracking is off.
 The flasher checks on-disk snapshots at runtime via `storage.projectHasRecords()`, so deleting a project's `.vscode/time-tracker.json` or clearing its records immediately disables flashing.
-- When a session is active it renders `🕑 <task> (HH:MM:SS)` by computing the elapsed time **in memory** every second; stopping the timer is the point where that duration is persisted to the snapshot.
+- When a session is active **and this window owns it** (per `OWNS_ACTIVE_SESSION_KEY`), the status bar renders `🕑 <task> (HH:MM:SS)` by computing the elapsed time **in memory** every second.
+Non-owning windows stay idle even though the tracker knows another window has a running timer.
 - Clicking the item opens the quick actions menu (start/stop/switch/report) so the entire workflow can be driven from the status bar without using the command palette.

 ## 8. Reports (`tickeroo.showReport*`)